Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/localinfo.md

     are always there when the restaurant is open (one in the kitchen and one at the bar).
 The do not serve larger groups though, as the kitchen is very small.

+    Outside seating is available if the weather is fine.

+    As far as I know they only take reservations for inside but even then you can always move outside if the weather allows.
+As the place has become rather popular, a reservation may be a good idea which you can [simply do online](https://refill.eatbu.com/?lang=en).

 -   There are some suggestions below in the drinks area also.
     [Antwerpse Brouw Compagnie Brouwerij & Taproom](https://maps.app.goo.gl/1DATY7q4SK32VGGv5)